All Episodes

 They said it was unfair that poor and minority people didn't have houses.

-So we're basically gonna give them houses.
+So we're basically going to give them houses.

-How are we gonna do that?
+How are we going to do that?

-We're going to make the banks loan them money.
+We're going to make the banks loan them money, knowing full well they can't pay it back.

-Janet Reno threatened a number of Wall Street bank people with with all kinds of investigations and prosecutions if they didn't make these loans.
+Janet Reno threatened a number of Wall Street bank people with all kinds of investigations and prosecutions if they didn't make these loans.

 So these guys at the banks have just been told to give away money.